1. the transmission of customs or beliefs from generation to generation, or the fact of being passed on in this way.

 First, read the Bible.
 If you need some help, there is another page on this site called Pagan Christianity? that answers the question "Where did these traditions come from?", plainly and historically.
 Most everything you see when you go to church is from paganism.
 Yes, even those of your "Scripture-based, exceptionally spiritual, Bible-following, Christ-loving" church.
 Check out the page link a couple of sentences above if you think that your church is the only one around that would never mix paganism with your worship of Christ.

 It was all started by the Catholic church and was adopted by Protestantism in general.
 Oh, Luther had some problems with the Mother Church, but he kept nearly everything else they did from the second century on.
 If you have not done so, read through the 95 theses as posted by Luther.
 You may be surprised at what power Luther considered the pope to have retained, even after he "dressed him down" with the list.
-Also, most of these complaints of his had very little to do with the accepted traditions installed by the Catholic Church and imported by the Protestants - nearly all of them.
+Also, most of these complaints of his had very little to do with the accepted traditions installed by the Catholic Church and imported by the Protestants - which was nearly all of them.

 Ask your pastor

 Any modern pastor worth his salt knows where these traditions originated, but they have a problem when they attempt to enlighten the members of the congregation.
 First, many denominations have a "home office" that forbids changing the curriculum.
 Second, if, like the Baptists claim, they have no "home office" with which to contend, then the pastors have to contend with resistance of the congregation to changes in their routines and traditions, regardless of the truth of the issues involved.
-And third, any significant changes will cause a lot of the congregation to leave and go to where they can "hear what their itching ears want to hear".
-(2 Timothy 4:3
+And third, any significant changes will cause a lot of the congregation to leave and go to where they can "hear what their itching ears want to hear" (2 Timothy 4:3

 3For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.